damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - *Services are intended effects that can observed from outside the product ("back box" external view), but not from outside an internal component ("white box" internal view).*
   - *Services are defined in a solution neutral way.*
   - *Services can be stated as follows : The [Product] shall enable [Stakeholder] [Action verb] (e.g. The product shall enable end-user to clean its teeths)*
+  - *we often reason in terms of action verbs to communicate expected behaviours, so it would be nice to be able to search designs with action verbs*

  ```
-  Action verb (we often reason in terms of action verbs to communicate expected behaviours, so it would be nice to be able to search designs with action verbs)

   What does contain the minimum documentation of the service?
-  Services to stakeholders includs:

-    - Services to stakeholder 1
+    - Defining the services to stakeholder 1
       - Service 1.1:...
       - Service 1.2:...
       - ...
-    - Services to stakeholder 2
+    - defining the services to stakeholder 2
       - Service 2.1:...
       - Service 2.2:...
       - ...